-Our Scope 2 emissions include purchased energy at all our facilities.
-The same EPA calculator is used for this portion of our carbon footprint and considers our office sizes, varying energy efficiency in each region across the country, and overall kilowatt hours (kWh) of electricity purchased.
-Our Scope 2 emissions for 2022 were 538MT of CO2e.
+Our Scope 2 emissions include 100% grid purchased energy at all our facilities.
+The same EPA calculator is used for this portion of our carbon footprint and considers our office sizes, varying energy efficiency in each region across the country and overall Kilowatt Hours (kWh) of electricity purchased.
+Exiting our large Reno and Kansas City facilities had the greatest impact on our overall carbon footprint.
+Our overall Scope 2 emissions for 2023 were 210MT of CO2e, compared with 538MT CO2e in 2022 ... a 61% reduction.